Okipa/laravel-table/README.md

 <h3 id="table-disableRows">disableRows</h3>

-> Set the disable lines closure that will be executed during the table generation.
+> Set the disableRows closure that will be executed during the table generation.
-> The optional second param let you override the classes that will be applied for the disabled lines.
+> The optional second param let you override the classes that will be applied for the disabled rows.
 > By default, the « config('laravel-table.classes.disabled') » config value is applied.
 > For example, you can disable the current logged user to prevent him being edited or deleted from the table.
 > The closure let you manipulate the following attribute: `\Illuminate\Database\Eloquent\Model $model`.